snapframework/snap/design.md

 The Heist snaplet is a fairly complex snaplet that illustrates a number of concepts that you may encounter while writing your own snaplets.
 The biggest issue arises because Heist's TemplateState is parameterized by the handler monad.
-This means that if you want to do something like a withChild transformation with a lens (b :-> e) you will naturally want to apply the same transformation to the Handler parameter of the TemplateState.
+This means that if you want to do something like a wih transformation with a lens (b :-> e) you will naturally want to apply the same transformation to the Handler parameter of the TemplateState.
 Unfortunately, due to Heist's design, this is computationally intensive, must be performed at runtime, and requires that you have a bijection (b :<->: e).
 To avoid this issue, we only use the base application state, (TemplateState (Handler b b)).

 The basic functions for manipulating templates are not affected by this decision.
 But the splice functions are more problematic since they are the ones that actually use TemplateState's monad parameter.

 You will also notice that the Heist snaplet includes a HasHeist type class.
-Normally to use snaplets, you must "call" them using withChild or withSibling, passing the lens to the desired snaplet.
+Normally to use snaplets, you must "call" them using with or withTop, passing the lens to the desired snaplet.
 This is useful because it allows you to have multiple instances of the same snaplet.
 However, there may be times when you know you will only ever need a single instance of a particular